tzf230201/scara_arm/README.md

 ![Scara Arm](images/picture_1.png)

-The software currently runs on ROS1-Noetic, utilizing a URDF model and MoveIt, with an option to use a custom Tkinter GUI.
+The software was running on ROS1-Noetic, utilizing a URDF model and MoveIt, with an option to use a custom Tkinter GUI. but for now, we stop using ROS1 and tring to use another messaging library to get realtime system such as ZMQ.

 ![MoveIt](images/picture_5.png)